 If you have an upset stomach and need relief, you might use an antacid, like the ever-famous Tums.
 But when it comes to your dog, what do you do to treat a canine’s case of the upset stomach?
 Since dogs are so different in comparison to humans, it’s best to do your research rather than apply the same remedies you’d use for yourself.
 You must treat your dog’s nausea in a different manner than you would your own.

 Thankfully, there is a natural, healthy solution to dog nausea of any degree.
-Cannabidiol (CBD) is a non-psychoactive, plant-derived compound that can help alleviate symptoms, like nausea.
-Since CBD acts on the endocannabinoid system, it is the perfect remedy for nausea because this internal system is responsible for the nauseous feelings.
+Cannabidiol (CBD) is a non-psychoactive, plant-derived compound that can help the endocannabinoid system, it is the perfect remedy for nausea because this internal system is responsible for the alleviating symptoms, like nausea.
+Since CBD acts on the nauseous feelings.

 What Do Nausea Symptoms Look Like?